The William Hartnell Years (1963-1966)

 Aged 17 he entered the theatre in 1925 as a general stagehand for the great actor-manager Frank Benson and a year later made his stage debut in The Merchant of Venice.
 He spent the rest of the 1920s appearing in either Shakespearian or Restoration roles, until 1928 when he appeared in the modern play Miss Elizabeth's Prisoner with the actress Heather McIntyre, whom he married the next year.
 In 1929 their only child Heather was born.
 In the1930s he also appeared in radio for the BBC, and made his first of many film appearances in Say It With Music (1932).
 His pre-war acting career was busy but poorly paid, often appearing in 'quota quickies', B-movies most of which are now lost, and he was often in financial difficulty.

+With the outbreak of war he served in the Tank Corps but was invalided out in 1942.
 From then his career began to pick up, with appearances in films The Way Ahead (1944) and most notably Brighton Rock (1947), in which he was outstanding.
 Hartnell continued to play comic characters, but mainly policemen, soldiers and thugs.
 This typecasting irked him, for even when he was cast in comedies he found he invariably played the nasty character.
 In 1958 he played the sergeant in the first Carry On comedy film, Carry On Sergeant, playing the titular Sergeant Grimshaw.
 He found he was typecast again, this time as the nasty Army Sergeant, his first regular role on television was as Sergeant Major Percy Bullimore in The Army Game in 1957.
 He left after the first season though he did return for the final season in 1961.
 Again, although it was a comedy series, he found himself cast in a "tough guy" role.
 He also appeared in a supporting role in Lindsay Anderson's film version of This Sporting Life (1963), giving a wonderfully sensitive performance as "Dad", an ageing rugby league talent scout.
 It was this role that Verity Lambert saw him in when she was casting around for the First Doctor Who.

 In December 1962 Sydney Newman left the ITV company ABC to join the BBC.
 Alerted to the need for a programme to bridge the gap between the sports showcase Grandstand and pop music programme Juke Box Jury on Saturday evenings, he decided that a science-fiction drama would be the perfect vehicle for filling the gap and gaining a family audience.
 Although much work on the genesis of the series was done by Donald Wilson, C. E. Webber and others, it was Newman who created the idea of a time machine larger on the inside than the out and the character of the mysterious "Doctor", both of which remain at the heart of the programme.
 Who came up with the name of the show is much disputed.